cartermercer/Common-Core-Data-Analysis/README.md

 # Common-Core-Data-Analysis
-Common Core data on U.S. school districts is analyzed using regression and classification methods.
+Common Core data on U.S. school districts is analyzed in R using regression and classification methods.